ponoma1202/U2PL_copy/README.md

 ## Acknowledgement

-The `pytorch_utils` containing: `plateau_scheduler`, used for stopping the training of the model early if learning rate plateaus and `training_stats`, used to track metadata, were taken from Michael Majursky's https://github.com/usnistgov/semantic-segmentation-unet/tree/pytorch.
+The `pytorch_utils` containing: `plateau_scheduler`, used for stopping the training of the model early if learning rate plateaus, and `training_stats`, used to track metadata, were taken from Michael Majursky's https://github.com/usnistgov/semantic-segmentation-unet/tree/pytorch.